bernhardAxonIvy/doc/source/designer-guide/user-interface/web-page/index.rst

    Web Pages can be accessed without starting a process.
 This allows you to create for example a translated start page with some process start links.
-See also chapter :ref:`Access CMS Content with a Browser <cms-access-with-browser>`.
+See also chapter :ref:`display cms content <cms-display-content>`.